The majority of people know that exercise is beneficial for physical health, but don't know that it also has many benefits for mental health.

 1. Releases Endorphins

-While workouts can be tough, it is usually well worth it.
+While workouts can be tough, it is well worth it.
 Physically, you feel tired, but your brain is actually releasing endorphins.
 Endorphins create feelings of euphoria and happiness.
 Exercise can lead to stress relief because it improves the concentration of norepinephrine, which is the chemical that regulates your brain's stress response.
 Increasing your heart rate actually decreases stress-induced brain damage and makes the body's sympathetic and central nervous systems communicate which leads to an improved stress response.

 Exercise is a proven mood booster.
 It can lead to a reduction in feelings of anxiety.
 High-intensity exercise can bring down sensitivity to anxiety and have a calming effect.